San Diego County Superior Court

-The Superior Court of California, County of San Diego, is the branch of the California superior court with jurisdiction over San Diego County.
+The Superior Court of California, County of San Diego is the California superior court with jurisdiction over San Diego County, California.

 History

 San Diego County was one of the original counties formed when California gained statehood in 1850.
 The first elected officers of the San Diego Court of Sessions met in October 1850, including presiding judge Hon.
 John Hayes and associate judges Charles Haraszthy and William H. Moon; the First Court House, approximately at the intersection of San Diego and Mason Streets, was part of what is now Old Town San Diego.
 County offices were moved to the Whaley House in 1869, and the original Court House was destroyed in the fire of 1872.
 The 1872 fire originated in the old Court House.

 The second county courthouse was completed in 1872 on land donated by Alonzo Horton in "New Town" San Diego.
 It was replaced by a third county courthouse which was completed in 1892.
 The 42 clerestory stained glass windows featured the Great Seals of each state in the union at the time of its completion, and were saved after the courthouse was demolished in 1961.
 The 1892 structure was built at the corner of Front and D (now Broadway) in downtown San Diego after the architects hired to expand the 1872 courthouse (Nelson Comstock and Carl Trotsche) determined the structure could not support the new proposed wings.

 The fourth county courthouse was completed in 1961 across the street from where the Hall of Justice now stands.
 The stained glass windows were saved from the 1892 building, but were not installed into the 1961 Courthouse; instead, the windows were placed in the Hall of Justice, completed in 1996.
 The 1961 courthouse sat on the active Rose Canyon Fault and required asbestos abatement, prompting its replacement.